cloudwu/lua-bgfx/README.md

 This is my style bgfx lua (5.3) binding library (work on process), and I rewrote parts of bgfx original examples in lua.

-The lua version examples are not efficent but only for testing.
+The lua version examples are not efficent but just only for testing.

 To build the library, you should build bgfx static library first, or you can download my [win64 pre-compile version](https://github.com/cloudwu/lua-bgfx/releases) .